-Tesla posts quarterly loss, Model 3 production on track
+Tesla says Model 3 production on track, will curb spending in 2018

-(Reuters) - Tesla Inc on Wednesday posted its worst ever quarterly loss and said its Model 3 production target remains on track, expecting about 5,000 per week in about two months.
+Tesla said its spending had been trimmed and the company would spend less than $3 billion in capital expenditures in 2018, below its 2017 total of $3.4 billion.

-Tesla said it produced 2,270 Model 3s per week in the last week of April, up from 2,250 in the second week of the month. (bit.ly/2jn15SB)
+“We have largely overcome this bottleneck,” wrote the Silicon Valley-based company in a release, referring to the manufacturing issues that have plagued the Model 3 battery module line at the Nevada Gigafactory.

-In order to achieve this production rate, Tesla plans to take additional days of downtime during the second quarter.
+Tesla said it produced 2,270 Model 3s per week in the last week of April, up from 2,250 in the second week of the month. (bit.ly/2jn15SB) It said the net reservations for the Model 3, including configured orders not yet delivered, exceeded 450,000 at the end of the first quarter.

 Tesla reported a loss of $709.6 million, or $4.19 per share, for the first quarter ended March 31, compared with a loss of $330.3 million, or $2.04 per share, a year earlier.